 University of The Arts London.
 London College of Fashion.
-Spring term 2014, dates tbc.
+Autumn term 2014, dates tbc.

-This amazing and unique two day organic indigo workshop will take place on Pigeon Island, natural landmark protected by the National Trust of Saint Lucia, the longest serving environmental and heritage conservation organisation on the island.
+This amazing and unique two day organic indigo workshop took place on Pigeon Island, natural landmark protected by the National Trust of Saint Lucia, the longest serving environmental and heritage conservation organisation on the island.

-A selection of hand made shibori dyed silk scarves part of the “Global Collection” will be presented.
+A selection of hand made shibori dyed silk scarves part of the “Global Collection” was presented.

 A trunk show organized by Jeff Oakes and Jeff Gard from Jeffx2, where a selection of Bougainvillea Couture’s fashion accesories was presented.